JeromeyDynamics/JeromeyDynamics/README.md

 <h2 align="left">Hi 👋!
-My name is Jerome Hillock and I'm a Sophomore, from Metuchen</h2>
+My name is Jerome Hillock and I'm a Junior, from Metuchen</h2>

 ###